brimoran/RDataViz/README.md

 #### Suppressing scientific notation

-We are producing data viz for business here and so it is useful to suppress scientific notation, i.e. we would rather show one million as 1,000,000 than as 1e6.
+We are producing data viz for business here and so it is useful to suppress scientific notation, i.e. we would rather show the number one million as 1,000,000 than as 1e6.
 To get part of the way towards this use the following code in your R script prior to plotting:

 ```r
 options(scipen=999) # supress scientific notation
 ```

-With scientific notation suppressed, one million will be shown by R as 1000000.
+With scientific notation suppressed, the number one million will be shown by R as 1000000.
 We will need to use a further line of code in our plots to also show comma separators.

+#### Subsetting data

+To do.

 #### Working with colour